emkkla/osl-nodes/README.md

 | Global texture flop for the room, individual texture flop for each layers |
 | Testing texture template included |

-Code is never clean enough, so if you have a better implementation, feel free to commit.
+Code is never clean enough, so if you have a better implementation, feel free to contact me or submit a commit.